AlwaysBorderRadius/mpvnet-desuka/README.md

    - Go to `mpvnet desuka > ctrl+E > Global Settings`
    - Change `Upscaling Backend` from `TensorRT` to `DirectML`

+4. In **NVIDIA GPUs**:
-4. The first time you load any **AnimeJaNai** model, a terminal window will pop up.
+   - The first time you load any **AnimeJaNai** model, a terminal window will pop up.
 Don’t panic, the engine is creating a `.engine` profile for your PC.

-Keep in mind AnimeJaNai is heavy: every time you enable it, it’ll take a few seconds to apply.
-If you need to enable/disable or switch models, pause the video first.
+> Keep in mind AnimeJaNai is heavy: every time you enable it, it’ll take a few seconds to apply.
+Pause the video before switching models, and do not maximize nor enter full screen while the shader is still loading.
+> *The AnimeJaNai build of mpvnet is very "sensitive", if it’s doing something like loading a model or fading the interface, wait until it finishes before doing something else like seeking backward/forward.*

-6. Now it’s time to learn the **keybinds** so you can actually fully use it :)
+5. Now it’s time to learn the **keybinds** so you can actually fully use it :)
 Also check the **changelog** (very interesting!) and the **documentation**.
 Don’t be lazy.

-### 🔄 Updating

-- **Option 1:** Replace only the updated files.
-- **Option 2:** Delete the previous folder and extract the new version.
-  *(If you use AnimeJaNai, you’ll need to regenerate the `.engine` files.)*

 ### 🧯 Troubleshooting